whisperfool/sql/02_assignments/design_a_logical_model.md

 1b)The small bookstore  for our assignment emphasizes on core elements such as employees, orders, sales, customers and books.

-1c) AdventureWorks displays a larger data set which displays how  a large business works while on the other hand The small bookstore displays a smaller data set eflective of a local or niche bookstore with fewer transactions.
+1c) AdventureWorks displays a larger data set which displays how  a large business works while on the other hand The small bookstore displays a smaller data set reflective of a local or niche bookstore with fewer transactions.
 *** Changes ***

 2a) Yes i could make changes to my small bookstore data set by even going further to reflect more.